icecube/icetray-public/dataclasses/resources/docs/particle.rst

 were not yet in use, but the basics have been relatively stable.

 The first version of the :class:`I3Particle` class was added to icetray in 2005.
-It was at least partly inspired by the :class:`mtrack` struct in the ``rdmc`` library that was the foundation of the early AMANDA data processing and analysis software.
+It was at least partly inspired by the :class:`!mtrack` struct in the ``rdmc`` library that was the foundation of the early AMANDA data processing and analysis software.
 In the early stages of icetray development (2004) we first tried to give literally every kind of simulated particle and